-The market of printed books might still be strong and the rise of e-books might be slower than many expected.
+The invention of the printing press: The market of printed books might still be strong and the rise of e-books might be slower than many expected.
 But printed papers and magazines already feel the heavy burden of the digital age increasing the more electronic mobile devices spread around the globe.
 As we still are in the early stages of this new – maybe the digital – century, this could be the adequate time to look back on an earlier transformation of the means we convey written information.
 A transformation that helped to shape the last 550 years: printing.

 Cultural Reading Habits…